 One surprising development to come out of Taito in 2010 was the return of one of their shooter series, Darius.
 Dariusburst Another Chronicle (2010) was discussed at length on this blog from the Japanese release that generated city-block long lines to the limited release of the game out West.
 Suffice it to say, its an amazing game with more to explore than any other arcade game currently on the market, a game that doesn’t apologize for requiring skill at the hands of the players.

-Also in the headlines of Taito’s hardware work in these recent times has been the development of an arcade network that allows operators to download games straight to a cabinet.
+Another recent effort has been the development of an arcade network that allows operators to download games straight to a cabinet.
 Called NESiCAxLIVE, its existence is to the dismay of hardware collectors but it does allow operators an opportunity to access a much larger library of content and for less; much like Steam or some other download service for a home entertainment device. the library has grown quickly, offering fighters, puzzlers, shooters, classics and more through a single platform.
 Currently Taito just focuses these efforts in Japan, the official NESiCA website is here.
 Here’s an upcoming game to be released on NESiCA, Do Not Fall.

 The most recent stand-alone development for the company has been their rhythm game Groove Coaster Arcade, a bigscreen adaptation of their mobile app game.
 In addition to a sleek cabinet that reminds one of TRON Legacy, it features unique controllers which use some disc-joysticks of some kind to navigate the action.
 The game is coming soon to Japan and there is always a chance we could see it overseas but time will tell on that one.